obaidcuet/AWS-Serverless-Data-Pipeline/README.md

 # README
 --------------------------------------------------------------
+### Data Pipeline, here it is not refering to AWS Data Pipeline service

 This is an explample implementation on data pipeline/ETL entirely serverless.
 It is having almost same consistency and flexibility pluse something more that traditional ETL workflows.